Editor's note: this blog post was originally written in 2014 and has been updated for clarity and with the latest information.

-We've put together some helpful tips to show you how you can save some extra cash when doing your weekly shop.
+Looking for ways to save money at the supermarket?
+We've pooled together all our top tips to help you save some extra cash when doing your weekly shop.
+First things first...

 Write a list

 Another great way to keep the cost of your weekly shop down is by writing (and sticking to!) a list.

 This list could detail the meals that you plan to cook or every item you need.
 The presence of this list and a pen to cross them out will stop you making impulse purchases.